NhatVu/SpringBootDemo/Readme.md

 - Demo v4
   - Adding LRU cache, use MemCached (how to monitor)
   - Using RabitMQ for pub/sub event.
 Use it to clear local cache when deploy >= 2 server.
 Demo how to use RabitMQ
+  - For Token, save it on database to verify token again.
+Don't include sensitive on jwt.
+Only include noiseTokenId.
+Read at: https://auth0.com/docs/secure/tokens/token-best-practices

 - Deployment
     - Environment variable to seperate dev/deploy mode